Sustainable Development Framework

 The Group takes its role as an environmental steward seriously, and strives to utilize resources in a manner that does not compromise future usage but facilitates development of the next generation.

 The Group's Environmental Policy demonstrates our commitment to sustainable development and responsible environmental stewardship.
-Under the Policy, we would identify and mitigate significant climate-related issues to us as well as continuously improve the environmental performace of our operations.
+Under the Policy, we would identify and mitigate significant climate-related issues to us as well as continuously improve the environmental performance of our operations.
+To mitigate the Group's environmental and social impacts when making procurement decisions, Sustainable Procurement Policy is also established.

 The contribution of various business units/departments forms the group-wide environmental protection effort.
 Effective business processes are in force to ensure that, from the methods of operation to its deliverables, carbon footprint is managed and minimized.